 Occupational Profile

-The U.S. Bureau of Labor Statistics (BLS) is transitioning from an annual to a biennial (every two years) publication schedule.
-The final publication of a single year of cases involving days away from work estimates is for reference year 2020.
-In the fall of 2023, BLS will publish detailed data covering 2021 and 2022 for both Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases.
+The U.S. Bureau of Labor Statistics (BLS) has transitioned from an annual to a biennial (every two years) publication schedule.
+The final publication of a single year of cases involving days away from work estimates was for reference year 2020.
+BLS now publishes detailed data covering 2021 and 2022 for Days Away from Work (DAFW)Days of Job Transfer or Restriction (DJTR), and Days Away from Work, Job Restriction, or Transfer (DART) cases.

 Occupational profiles provide data on the characteristics of injured and ill workers and the injuries and illnesses that affected them by occupational category.
 These data, which may be used to help set priorities for occupational safety and health programs and for benchmarking, indicate how many workers died from on-the-job injuries and how many were affected by nonfatal injuries and illnesses.